SotosY/RecruitmentManagementSystem/README.md

 4. If recruitment_system.sql script is run:

-- You able to login as an Applicant using:
+- You are able to login as an Applicant using:

 	  Email: applicant@hotmail.com
 	  Password: password